jhudsl/AnVIL_Book_WDL/docs/03-write-wdl.md

 ![](03-write-wdl_files/figure-docx//1o2XnuMbqWVLf4XrsXolIQ7ulfnMlpJlrUxN0Y8aLIVQ_g139bf26eaed_0_11.png)<!-- -->

 Add a namespace to the first text box to organize your WDLs.
-Your username (prepended with your lab name) is a reasonable namespace as this must be unique across all of Broad Methods Repository.
+Your username (perhaps prepended with your lab name) is a reasonable namespace as this must be unique across all of Broad Methods Repository.
 Afterwards, add a name such as `wdl101` to name your WDL.

 ![](03-write-wdl_files/figure-docx//1o2XnuMbqWVLf4XrsXolIQ7ulfnMlpJlrUxN0Y8aLIVQ_g139bf26eaed_0_16.png)<!-- -->